How can social casino affiliates create landing pages for paid traffic?

 - Pre-sell/bridge page: concise problem statement, value context, soft CTA to offer

-- Direct offer page: clear offer details, benefits summary, prominent CTA and required disclosure
+- Direct offer page: clear offer details, benefits summary, prominent CTA, and required disclosure

 - Lead capture page: single-field email capture, short incentive description, privacy note